Can I Sue the Trucking Company After Being Injured in a Truck Accident?

 If you’re wondering, “Can I sue the trucking company after a truck accident?”, the answer is, maybe.
 An experienced North Carolina truck accident lawyer can review your claim and advise you on your legal rights and the best path forward for seeking compensation.

-For a FREE consultation with an experienced North Carolina truck accident injury lawyer, please call 1-800-525-7111.
+For a FREE consultation with an experienced North Carolina truck accident lawyer, please call 1-800-525-7111.

-Our truck accident lawyers have nearly 200 years of combined legal experience and we are proud to serve North Carolinians across the state, including those in:
+Our truck accident lawyers have more than 225 years of combined legal experience and we are proud to serve North Carolinians across the state, including those in:

 - New Bern